GianlucaGuarini/jquery.html5loader/README.md

 ### 1 Create a JSON file like this, containing all the files you need to preload ( size in bytes ):

+### It's better to add Audio/ Video objects to top of the json.

 <pre><code>
 {